1941 Santander fire: Background

-The Fire
+Fire

-The triggering element of the catastrophe was the strong southeasterly wind that, since the afternoon of February 15, hit the city, accompanied by an atmospheric depression of great intensity.
+The triggering element of the catastrophe was the strong southeasterly wind that, since the afternoon of 15 February, hit the city, accompanied by an atmospheric depression of great intensity.
 The maximum speed it reached is unknown, since the measuring instruments in Santander were destroyed by the storm.
 Gusts of over 180 kilometers per hour are estimated.
 The fire started in Cádiz Street, in the vicinity of the docks, and fanned by a strong south wind, the flames soon reached the cathedral, which, being located in the highest area, became a powerful source of fire spread to the nearby streets.

 The origins of the fire are not detailed in the information of the time.
 It is known with almost total certainty that it started in Cádiz Street, but the triggering object varies according to the source.
 Some allude to a chimney at number 20 of the same street, others to a short circuit, and some texts locate the origin of the fire at number 5.
 From there, the fire quickly spread to number 15 Rúa Mayor, fanned by the strong south wind.

 From the axis of the Puebla Vieja (cathedral, Rúa Mayor, Rúa Menor...), the fire spread towards the streets of La Ribera, San Francisco, Atarazanas, El Puente, La Blanca and Plaza Vieja.
 In this way it placed its limits to the north, in the slope of the Atalaya, and the street of San José, by the west the fire was cut before reaching Isabel II and the Limón street, without affecting the headquarters of the city council, by the south it extended until the street Calderón de la Barca, while by the east the fire stopped in the first houses of the expansion.
 The limits of the fire coincide almost completely with the walled space of the 12th century villa.